 Many people in Queensland do not have access to town water supplies and may rely on roof-harvested rainwater as their sole supply of drinking water.
 Some of these people may also live in areas that experience bushfires.
 The following guidance can assist residents in maintaining the quality of water stored in their rainwater tanks.

-Fire retardants are chemicals that slow the spread or intensity of a fire.
-They help fire fighters on the ground and are sometimes dropped from aircraft.
+Water additives are chemicals that slow the spread or intensity of a fire.
+The are dispersed by fire trucks and sometimes dropped from aircraft.

 When power outages occur people sometimes use alternative sources of fuel or electricity generation for cooking, lighting, heating or power.
 Portable generators can allow some normal activities to continue; however, it is important to use them carefully.